KaterinaWalter/javadocs/docs/unit1/notes109.md

 {:.highlight}
 ✋ A method call **interrupts** the _sequential execution_ of statements, causing the program to first execute the statements in the method before continuing.
 Once the last statement in the method has been executed or a `return` statement is executed, the **flow of control** is returned to the point immediately following where the method was called.

-### Method Header/Signature

-Got it — here’s a **fuller but still concise** version that keeps the teaching detail without the extra wordiness:

----

 ### Method Signature/Header

 When using methods in a library or API, we can look up the **method signature/header**) in its documentation.